jocelyn-mara/BIS-dashboard/README.md

 # BIS-dashboard
 This repository hosts all data and code files used to create a dashboard for assignment 1 of the Business Intelligence Systems PG unit at the University of Canberra.
+The dashboard is hosted on the shinyapps server and can be found [here](https://jmara4.shinyapps.io/shooting_dashboard_mockup/).

 This repository contains the following files and directories: